 The Become benchmark grating was setup the same way as the above test example.
 The grating was now formed by silver, using the PLRC metal handling approach.
+We have only increased the size of buffer between the computational domain border and the studied structure which is well known approach how to improve simulations response.
 All the other parameters we kept from the previous case.
 Normalization was again done via reflection from a perfect electric conductor surface.